 What About Medication?

 Sometimes, medication prescribed by a psychiatrist or primary care physician can help alleviate the symptoms.
 I always suggest that medication be used in conjunction with therapy for social anxiety disorder and not alone.
-The question of whether to pursue medication is a personal one, and the only times I strongly suggest it is when therapy has not worked.
-You are missing out on activities that you will significantly regret missing.
+The question of whether to pursue medication is a personal one, and the only times I strongly suggest it is when therapy has not worked, or you are missing out on activities that you will significantly regret missing.
 Even in these cases, medication will not be a cure, but it can help enough to make our work even more successful.

 Social Anxiety Treatment Outcomes